Michele D. Bolinger

 Board Director and Chairman

-James Moran is from Michigan and moved to Ohio in the Cleveland/Akron area in 2003.
-He hasworked in retail management, marketing, client services, and business intelligence and analytics for the past 20 years.
-James has worked with many of the top non-profit organizations across the country to improve donor acquisition and retention.
+James Moran is originally from the Detroit area in Michigan and moved to Ohio in the Cleveland/Akron area in 2003.
+He has worked in retail management, marketing, client services, and business intelligence and analytics for the past 25 years.
+James has worked with many of the top non profit organizations across the country to improve donor acquisition, retention, and lifetime value.

-Currently he is the Director of Marketing Intelligence and Analytics for the eleventy marketing group in Akron, Ohio.
+Currently he is the Vice President of Marketing Intelligence and Analytics for the eleventy marketing group in Akron, Ohio.
 James holds an MBA in Marketing and is an avid reader of history.
-He is married and has two children and a cat named Jordan.
-Jim and his family enjoy the outdoors and all types of animals.
+He is married and has two children and a cat named Jordan and a dog named Izzy.
+Jim and his family enjoy being active, the outdoors and all types of animals.